AndroidIDEOfficial/android-tree-sitter/README.md

 Build a tree-sitter library

 positional arguments:
-  grammars          tree-sitter grammar repository names to include in
+  grammars          tree-sitter repositories to include in build
-                    build.

 options:
   -h,              Show this help message and exit